MileHacker Logo

 Common Health Concerns & Prevention

-• Air Quality: As an industrial city, Daqing experiences intervals of poor air purity, notably in the wintertime.
+• Air Quality: As an industrial city, Daqing experiences intervals of poor air quality, notably in the wintertime.
 Monitor the Air Quality Index (AQI) and wear a mask if you are sensitive or possess respiratory issues.

 • Food and Waterborne Illnesses: Drink Bottled water or boiled water only.
 Tap water is generally not suitable for direct consumption.
 Eat well-cooked food and avoid uncooked fruits or vegetables unless you peel or wash them yourself.